Takata Air Bag Recall FAQsPosted on May 13, 2016 in Main

 A: You should ask the car dealer for a loaner.
 Some, but not all, car companies are providing loaner vehicles or paying for rental cars while you wait for your car to be repaired.

-Q: Should I disable my airbag myself, or get my mechanic to disable it?
+Q: My vehicle is under recall but replacement parts are not yet available, should I disable my airbag myself, or get my mechanic to disable it?

 A: The National Highway Traffic Safety Administration (NHTSA) does not recommend disabling your airbag since doing so poses its own risks.